apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     4 rows selected (0.259 seconds)

 ## LIKE
-Performs a case-sensitive comparison of a string with a pattern and returns true in the case of a match.
+Performs a case-sensitive comparison of the input string with a pattern and returns true in the case of a match.

 ### LIKE Syntax